pablopalafox/semantic-depth/models/get_sem_seg_models.md

-## Contact us at pablo.rodriguez-palafox@tum.de and ask for pre-trained models for the semantic segmentation task.
+## Contact us at pablo.palafox@tum.de and ask for pre-trained models for the semantic segmentation task.

 As subject of the email, use: